 Melanie Page

-Dr. Page joined WVU as the Assistant Vice President for Creative and Scholarly Activities in October 2013 after a 16 year career in the Department of Psychology at Oklahoma State University where she was promoted to full professor in 2010.
+Dr. Page joined WVU as the Assistant Vice President for Creative and Scholarly Activities in October 2013 after a 16-year career in the Department of Psychology at Oklahoma State University where she was promoted to full professor in 2010.
+She is a tenured professor in the Department of Psychology at WVU.

 She has two main areas of research: first, the prevention of mental and physical health problems; the second main area of interest is teaching, mentoring, and scientific workforce development, especially for girls and women.
 Professor Page has participated as a principal or co-investigator on a number of NSF and NIH grants.